 Miller suggests this super simple strategy to make sure your internal timer isn’t derailing your communication.

-When you’re feeling the impulse to cut someone off—
+When you’re feeling the impulse to cut someone off, follow this listening hack:

 - Close your mouth.
 And I mean that in the nicest possible way.
 Literally place your upper and lower lip in contact.
 Obviously, you don’t want to press your lips together in an impatient or perturbed expression, but gently touch them together as a physical reminder to yourself that right now, you’re not talking.